-SESSION 3: SHOPPING WISELY AT YOUR LOCAL FARMER'S MARKET
+SESSION 3: SHOPPING WISELY AT YOUR LOCAL FARMERS' MARKET

 "Knowledge is knowing tomato is a fruit.
-Wisdom is not putting it in a fruit salad." - Miles Kington.
+Wisdom is not putting it in a fruit salad."

+- Miles Kington.

 - Tips for shopping wisely at your local farmer's market

-- Prepare Yourself
+- o Prepare Yourself

-- Either Go Early... or Go Late
+- o Either Go Early... or Go Late

-- Make a Loop Before You Buy
+- o Make a Loop Before You Buy

 - o Talk to Your Farmer

-- Be mindful of Etiquette
+- o Be Mindful of Etiquette

 - o Branch Out

 - o Bring a Friend

-- Don't Lose Sight of the Produce
+- o Don't Lose Sight of the Produce

 - References

+- Powerpoint

-PREPARATION / MATERIALS Powerpoint Laptop and projector DVD: Local Meals on a Budget TIME 30 minutes PARTICIPANT HANDOUTS
+- Laptop and projector

+- DVD: Local Meals on a Budget